-There is a reduction of 0.25 percent for each month the member is under age 65, or under age 62 with 30 YOS.
-No reduction applies if the age plus years of service totals at least 90.
+A reduction of 0.25 percent is applied for each month the member draws their benefit prior to age 65, or prior to age 62 with 30 service years.
+No reduction applies if the age plus years of service total at least 90.

-The Tier II formula is FAS per YOS, multiplied by the ASF, which is 1.70 percent, for service rendered before July 1, 2015, and 1.90 percent of FAS for each year of service rendered after June 30, 2015.
-This benefit is reduced for each month the member is under the Normal Retirement Ages of 65 and 66, based on actuarially determined early retirement tables.
+The Tier II formula is the final average salary for each year of service credit multiplied by 1.70 percent for service rendered before July 1, 2015, and 1.90 percent for each year of service rendered after June 30, 2015.
+This benefit is reduced for each month the member draws their benefit prior to their normal retirement ages of 65 or 66, based on statutory early retirement tables.